 May an employer require use of his or her vacation time and/or other paid time off for absences?

-Yes, subject to the provisions of the , which provides paid Emergency FMLA and Emergency Paid Sick Leave effective April 1, 2020.
+Yes, subject to the provisions of the Families First Coronavirus Response Act, which provides paid Emergency FMLA and Emergency Paid Sick Leave effective April 1, 2020.
 If that is exhausted or if it does not apply, the employer’s current vacation time, paid time off (PTO), and other applicable policies will apply.

 May an employer create a policy to excuse or not count absences related to COVID-19, whether for actual illness or quarantine period?
 May the employer pay for such absences without requiring the use of accumulated paid time off?

 Yes.
-Pursuant to the effective April 1, 2020, employees may be eligible for Emergency Family and Medical Leave or Emergency Paid Sick Leave as provided by the Act.
+Pursuant to the Families First Coronavirus Response Act effective April 1, 2020, employees may be eligible for Emergency Family and Medical Leave or Emergency Paid Sick Leave as provided by the Act.
 Employers should determine any deviation from their normal policies, including how and when it will apply.
 Employers should ensure that any such policy is consistently applied.
 KLC Legal has a sample policy.

 May an employer require an exempt employee to use paid time off in less than full-day increments?

-Yes, subject to the provisions of the effective April 1, 2020, which provides paid Emergency FMLA and Emergency Paid Sick Leave.
+Yes, subject to the provisions of the Families First Coronavirus Response Act effective April 1, 2020, which provides paid Emergency FMLA and Emergency Paid Sick Leave.
 Outside of the Families First Coronavirus Response Act, if the employer’s policy allows it, and the exempt employee’s overall salary/pay is not docked.
 However, pay can be taken from the PTO category in less than full-day increments.

 May an employer dock an employee’s pay for time spent away from work due to COVID-19 if he or she has exhausted all accumulated paid time off?

-These absences will be subject to the provisions of the effective April 1, 2020, which provides paid Emergency FMLA and Emergency Paid Sick Leave.
+These absences will be subject to the provisions of the Families First Coronavirus Response Act effective April 1, 2020, which provides paid Emergency FMLA and Emergency Paid Sick Leave.
 If that is exhausted, yes, employers may dock a nonexempt employee’s pay.
 For exempt employees, it depends on whether the absence is initiated by the employer or by the employee.

 If the absence is initiated by the employee (including for his or her own illness or that of someone for whom he or she is caring), the employer may dock the exempt employee for full-day absences only.